Seun-works/Clothing-brand-email-page/README.md

 ### Continued development

 The site still has some responsive issues i wish to iron out in the near future, such as padding and the placeement of certain elements when changing screen sizes.
 I also want to be more comfortable in using a css framework like bootstrap in order to make my styling process much simpler.
-In summary, doing projects is the best way for me

 ### Useful resources

-- [Example resource 1](hhttps://getbootstrap.com/docs/5.1/getting-started/introduction/) - The bootstrap documentation helped me in figuring out the layout of my site.
+- [Bootstrap docs](hhttps://getbootstrap.com/docs/5.1/getting-started/introduction/) - The bootstrap documentation helped me in figuring out the layout of my site.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author